kpunjwani14/to-do/README.md

-# to-do
+# To-Do List
-a web application that allows addition and removal of to-do’s using HTML/CSS, JavaScript, and jQuery
+A web application that allows addition and removal of to-do’s using HTML/CSS, JavaScript, and jQuery.